 We’ve previously written an article entitled: “Limited company accounts: dates, deadlines and procedures” which gives a good outline of your tax paying duties.
 What’s important to keep in mind is how crucial it is to have a good accountant and sophisticated online accounting software (Crunch provides both) with which to take away the strain.

 For example, with Annual Accounts you barely have to do a thing – the accountants at our end will perform all the necessary actions, leaving you to okay it.
 It’s annual accounts at the click of a button.
 VAT returns are also very easy because whenever you draw up an invoice, the VAT’s automatically added and so when it comes to actual VAT return, the Crunch system will do the calculations for you.

 Dealing with your tax paying and filing duties can become a muddle when business owners keep all their information in separate places.
 However, when it’s all organised in one secure online system, the information is readily available and it becomes significantly easier to file returns and account for taxes.
-And if there are any problems, our team of expert accountants are on hand to help.
+And if there are any problems, our team of expert accountants is on hand to help.

 As a freelancer, contractor or small business owner, it’s important to have the systems in place to take advantage of the tax-savings afforded by a limited company without having to spend ages on irritating admin duties.
 You shouldn’t have to pay astronomical accountancy fees either.

-You’ll know you’ve got the right accountancy solution when your service provider is doing most of the work for you, and leaving you with greater take home pay.
+You’ll know you’ve got the right accountancy solution when your service provider is doing most of the work for you and leaving you with greater take-home pay.
 Being a limited company director should be blissfully easy, and Crunch ensures that it is.